These are the top 10 Mario games ranked

 4. Mario Tennis 64 (N64 2000)

 Mario characters and tennis?
 Yes, please!
-While the very idea of Mario characters playing tennis may seem like a cash-grab, this game is actually a ton of fun.
+While the very idea of Mario characters playing tennis may seem like a cash grab, this game is actually a ton of fun.
 It streamlined tennis for console by making gameplay accessible and simplifying controls.
 You only need to rely on two buttons for serving and returning, and the combination can change your shot.

 But you don't have to just rely on pressing the buttons; character choice certainly helps.
 Whether you want power or speed, you have to choose wisely.
 Bowser can pack quite a punch but he's incredibly slow.
 On the other hand, Yoshi is incredibly fast but his shots aren't as powerful.
 You can actually play as many characters like Daisy, Birdo, or as a Shy Guy.
 Plus, this game brought us Waluigi for the first time!

 While playing exhibition matches by yourself can be fun, you can double that by playing with up to three friends.
 You and a partner have to strategize against the opposing team using your character's strengths and balancing out the weaker parts to overcome your opponents.
 You can easily get a tournament going or grab a friend and take on the computer.
 Mario Tennis 64 is just plain fun, and it's an easy game for anyone to just pick up and play regardless of skill level.
-While others have come out since the original released, the OG is simply the best.
+While others have come out since the original release, the OG is simply the best.

 3. Mario Party 6 (GameCube 2004)

-At the time of this writing, 11 Mario Party games have released on various consoles throughout the years, but the very best one is Mario Party 6.
+At the time of this writing, 11 Mario Party games have been released on various consoles throughout the years, but the very best one is Mario Party 6.
 This entry introduced a day and night mechanic, which influenced what kind of challenges appeared on the board and also changed the kind of mini-games you played at the end of each round.

-Speaking of mini-games, there are over 82 of them and since there are day and a night versions, it really makes it feel like there's a lot of variety.
-With some other Mario Party games, it feels like you just play the same 10 minigames over and over again.
+Speaking of mini-games, there are over 82 of them and since there are day and night versions, it really makes it feel like there's a lot of variety.
+With some other Mario Party games, it feels like you just play the same 10 mini-games over and over again.

 There were several boards to choose from and each one had different themes and spaces to interact with.
 Most importantly, players could spend the coins and Stars obtained to purchase new characters, boards, and games, giving them more of a reason to keep playing.
 It's the standard to which we compare all subsequent Mario Party games.